jkiddo/espresso/readme.md

 # Project espresso

-This project is a proof of concept for generating Java classes from FHIR profiles using the HAPI FHIR library.
+This project is a proof of concept for generating Java classes from FHIR profiles using the HAPI FHIR library as a Maven plugin.

 ## Usage as Maven plugin